Lamb, Warren lead Pacers past Young, Hawks in OT

-INDIANAPOLIS (AP) — Jeremy Lamb scored 20 points, T.J.
-Warren hit a go-ahead 3-pointer and the Indiana Pacers outlasted Trae Young and the Atlanta Hawks 105-104 in overtime Friday night
+But back came the Hawks, trying to avoid a ninth consecutive loss, as Young scored eight of his team’s 10 points in overtime, including a pair of 3-pointers.

+“I guess it was good individually,” Young said, “but people who know me know I don’t care at all.
+If we don’t win, none of that matters.
+I didn’t do enough.”

-Young matched his career high with 49 points in the Hawks’ ninth straight loss.
-He was 16 of 28 from the field, hitting 8 of 15 from 3-point range.
+Young’s 49 points tied for the fourth-highest, single-game total in Bankers Life Fieldhouse history.
+He finished 16 of 28 from the floor, hitting 8 of 15 on 3-pointers.

-Lamb got the Pacers started in overtime with a 20-foot jumper and he fed Myles Turner for a 3-pointer.
-Warren made his only 3-pointer of the game with 1:12 remaining to push the Pacers to their fifth consecutive victory.

-Turner and Domantas Sabonis each scored 17 points, and Warren and Malcomb Brogdon had 16 apiece.
+“The head of the snake, Trae Young, he was great tonight,” Lamb said.
+“He was great, but we were able to get enough stops.”

+Warren’s only 3-pointer broke a 99-all tie.
+He finished with 16 points.

+“These past couple of games, we’ve started to come together a lot more,” he said.
+“We came back and responded well.”

+Warren and Malcomb Brogdon had 16.
+Brogdon had a chance to win the game in regulation but his last-second bank shot was long.

-DeAndre’ Bembry and Alex Len added 15 points each for Atlanta.
+The Hawks’ DeAndre’ Bembry and Alex Len added 15 points apiece off the bench.

-The Hawks rallied to tie and force overtime after Brogdon’s last-second bank shot was too long.

-The Pacers erased an 11-point halftime deficit by holding the Hawks to just 11 points in the third quarter.
-The 29-11 edge gave the home team a 72-65 lead.
-Atlanta enjoyed a 31-21 second quarter to take a 54-43 halftime lead.
+Hawks coach Lloyd Pierce wishes his team had the balance of the Pacers.
+Aside from Young, the rest of the Hawks shot just 35.6 percent (23 of 63).

+“We needed every bit of (Young’s), whatever number, 49, 48, whatever he ended up with, we needed every bit of that,” Pierce said.
+“However, we’ve got to balance that.
+We were playing him heavy minutes.”

 TIP-INS